Georgia Layoffs — June 2020

 Largest Layoffs

-The most significant filing came from Richmond County Constructors at its Waynesboro facility, reporting 1,302 affected workers.
+The biggest impact was at Richmond County Constructors at its Waynesboro facility, reporting 1,302 affected workers.
 Merritt Hospitality, LLC (The Whitley Hotel) followed with 184 workers.

 Trend & Outlook